-Therefore the extra buffer for a write chunk's XDR pad, either as a separate segment, or as an extension of the segment that represents the data payload buffer, must remain.
+Therefore the extra buffer for a write chunk's XDR pad, either as a separate segment, or as an extension of the segment that represents the data payload buffer, must remain for now.

 Note that because the Reply chunk is a write chunk, these roundup rules apply to it as well.
-However, a client typically provides a single contiguous buffer for whole replies, which consist of XDR encoded content.
+However, a requester typically provides a single contiguous buffer for whole replies, which consist of $\ensuremath{\mathtt{XDR}}$ encoded content.
 A separate tail buffer to catch an XDR pad is unlikely to be needed.

 RFC 5666bis should provide a discussion of the requirements around write chunk roundup, with examples.
-Explicit RFC2119-style interoperability requirements should be provided in the text. discussion should be separate from the discussion of read chunk roundup.
+The discussion should be separate from the discussion of read chunk roundup.